Purpose

 Both Conservatives and Liberals interpret the first animal in Daniel 7, the Lion, as the ancient Babylonian Empire.
 However, they differ with respect to the other three animals:

-While the Conservatives identify the second animal, the Bear, as Medo-Persia, Liberals propose that Medo-Persia is symbolized by BOTH the second and third animals.
-They propose that the second animal is Media and the third is Persia.
+While Conservatives hold that the second animal in Daniel 7, the Bear, symbolizes Medo-Persia, Liberals believe that Medo-Persia is symbolized by BOTH the second and third animals, the Bear and the Leopard.
+Liberals identify the second animal as the Medes, and the third as Persia.

 | Daniel 7 | Conservative | Liberal |